Spikenard - Organic EO

 Product Overview

 Our certified organic Spikenard essential oil has a bitter-sweet, resinous, damp earth, mildly spicy aroma with woody green overtones.
-One of the oldest-known, rarest and most precious of oils, the roots and rhizomes for production of this oil are sustainably wild harvested in the mountains of Nepal by a conservation-oriented team specializing in endemic plants of the region.
+One of the oldest-known, rarest and most precious of oils, the roots and rhizomes of the Spikenard plant for production of this oil are sustainably wild harvested in the mountains of Nepal by a conservation-oriented team specializing in endemic plants of the region.

 Nardostachys jatamansi is a flowering plant from the same botanical family as Valerian, often found growing on north-facing rocky slopes at altitudes of about 3,000 to 5,000 m (9,800 to 16,400 ft) in the Eastern Himalayas of Nepal, Tibet, China and India.[1],[2]